- Yacht Club Games, 2015 -

 In so many old-school games, when your player perished, you would lose all of your power-ups or money or what have you.

 Upon Shovel Knight's early and unintentional death, you only lose a quarter of the riches you have earned.
 But, there is a twist.
 If you can make it back to the point of your demise, you get the opportunity to recapture the loot, as it enticingly-floats there in money bags, awaiting your retrieval!

 Money and power-ups were rarely the most important items a player wanted to preserve during a long game and an unexpected defeat; the actual progress was the supreme, prized possession cherished most.
 In so many older titles, there was no way to save that progress, inherently built in.
 If the player wanted to complete the game and it was an especially-hard challenge, the player had only a few options:

 - he/she could find a nice, cozy spot to hunker down in for the duration, and expect to spend an exorbitant number of uninterrupted and unhealthy hours of excruciation and glazed-over eyes, trying to soldier on [not recommended, by the way];

-- take the chance of leaving the game system and game on, paused for hours on end, until he/she had the time to devote to the task again [again, not recommended for the well-being of the game, system, television or electric bill!]
+- take the chance of leaving the console and game on, paused for hours on end, until he/she had the time to devote to the task again [again, not recommended for the well-being of the game, the game system, the television or the electric bill!]

 - if she/he was especially lucky, there may be a secret code to help move you ahead [Shameless plug... click here to visit our new SECRETS page!]
 [Also, more about this later.]